Brett-Tanner/SQLZOO/README.md

 - You can use GROUP BY and HAVING even if none of the SELECTED cols are aggregate functions

 ## 08
+- Remember you can use COALESCE() to return the first non-null value from list of values
+- COUNT() ignores NULL
+- In case, you can use OR to link conditions which have the same THEN value

 ## 09